Rectal Prolapse Treatment in Melbourne

 www.cssanz.org/index.php/patients/diverticular-disease

-Cystocele (bladder bulging into vagina), enterocele (bowel bulging into vagina), uterine prolapse can be associated conditions.
+Cystocele (bladder bulging into the vagina), enterocele (bowel bulging into the vagina), and uterine prolapse can be associated conditions.

 Symptoms and Signs: